 European accounts of Tahitian pearls trace back to the late 1700's.
 These early natural pearls were found in large sea oysters harvested for both food and their decorative shells.
 By the late 1800's the natural oysters became scarce and faced extinction.
 In response, pioneers labored to develop successful culturing of Tahitian pearls.

 Tahitian pearls hold a very distinct place in today’s fine jewelry marketplace.

 Tahitian black pearls also have many unique shapes.
-As the pearls are larger, each of the shapes differences are more pronounced.
+As the pearls are larger, the shapes differences are more pronounced.

 Black Tahitian pearls are easily noticeable as a result of their darker colors.
 The pearls themselves have a dark metallic, satiny sheen.
 Many pearls also display a prismatic or rainbow effect called orient.
 Next, the overtone is the subtle color the pearl reflects.

-Value of a specific Tahitian pearl as well as the finished jewelry piece is dependant on many factors.
+The value of a specific Tahitian pearl and the finished jewelry piece is dependent on many factors.
 The most important is the luster, shape and surface quality.
 These factors you can immediately see.
 The next value factor is how well matched the pearls are within necklaces, earrings and other finished pieces.
 Also, a less visible value factor is nacre thickness.
 Regulations require that Tahitian pearls have a minimum average of 0.8mm of nacre.